 - No. 9.
 The stories of the first encounter between Europeans and Inuit as told by the elder Inookie Adamie of Iqaluit.
 Reported in Dorothy Harley Eber, Encounters on the Passage: Inuit Meet the Explorers.
 Toronto: University of Toronto Press, 2008.
 In this Soundcloud recording produced by Elena Baldassarri, the text is read by Ana Shorter.
-Screenshot of the Soundcloud player - https://soundcloud.com/ebaldassarri/frobisher.
+On Soundcloud: https://soundcloud.com/ebaldassarri/frobisher.